AndreasHoff/baby-name-swiper/README.md

 > This project is continuously evolving based on feedback, inspiration from similar platforms, and real-world testing.
 Our goal is to provide couples with a clean, personal, and joyful experience as they find the perfect name together.
 ---

 > **Note:** The app is fully responsive and optimized for mobile (max-width 430px).
 Swiping works with both touch and mouse.
-The swipe gesture is a true drag-to-vote experience: drag left for "No", right for "Yes".
+Horizontal drag gestures work for "Yes" (right) and "No" (left), while "Favorite" is accessible via the star button.